What personal information do we collect from the people that visit our website?

 How do we use your information?

-To follow up with you after correspondence (live chat, email or phone inquiries).
+To follow up with you after correspondence (email or phone inquiries).

 How do we protect your information?

 We only provide articles and information.
-We never ask for credit card numbers on this website.
+We never ask for credit card numbers or social security numbers on this website.